neilnorthrop/fuzzy-tictactoe/README.md

 Uses Ruby Version 2.1.1

-Test Suite is in boardgame file, just run 'ruby boardgame.rb'.
+Test Suite is in each individual Ruby file.

 To start a game in the commandline, run 'ruby commandline.rb'.